Luanshya: Education

 Luanshya is the home base of a Technical and Vocational Teacher's College (TVTC) from which a generation of the country's teachers in technical subjects have graduated.
 The town also has Luanshya Technical and Business College (LTBC) offering technical subjects to tertiary students.
 LTBC and TVTC are just separated by fence, and across the road to the West is Da Gama school, one of the only school on the Copperbelt Province for people with disabilities, is managed by nuns and named after the famous Portuguese explorer Vasco da Gama.

 Before Independence, schools were racially segregated, with separate schooling for Europeans, Asians, "Cape Coloureds" and Africans.
 There were two schools for white pupils: Luanshya Primary School which is now called Central and Luanshya High School.
 There was Asoka Primary School for Asians, later named Gandhi, near the Second Class Trade area.
 For Africans there was Arusha Primary School in Mikomfwa, Mwaiseni in Mpatamatu and Fisansa in Roan townships.

 After independence, more schools were built.
 In Mikomfwa, new schools were Ndelela, East School now Twatemwa, West School now Muchinshi, Mipundu, Mikomfwa and Arusha was later renamed Bwananyina.
-In Roan Township there were Roan, Chaisa, Makoma, Kafubu primary schools, while Mpatamatu had Mpatamatu, Nkulumashiba, Nkambo, primay schools.
+In Roan Township there were Roan, Chaisa, Makoma, Kafubu primary schools, while Mpatamatu had Mpatamatu, Nkulumashiba, Nkambo, primary schools.
 Luanshya township had Rivercross, Harrison now Mpelembe, Convent now known as Buteko.

 SECONDARY SCHOOLS: Mikomfwa township had no secondary school, Luanshya township had Luanshya High School for boys and Luanshya Girls High school, Roan township had only Roan Antelope and Mpatamatu township had Mpatamatu secondary.

 Economic activity

 During Zambia's painful privatisation period, thousands of miners were laid off by the Indian run RAMCOZ.
-During the Presidency of Levy Mwanawasa, the town was revived when Luanshya Copper Mines resumed full scale mining production and hired thousands of people, although that was to be short lived when the mining operator ran into financial problems.
+During the presidency of Levy Mwanawasa, the town was revived when Luanshya Copper Mines resumed full scale mining production and hired thousands of people, although that was to be short lived when the mining operator ran into financial problems.

 The mines were quickly taken over by a Chinese firm.
 The Chinese workforce has been accused of gross negligence and flouting Labour laws.

 In 2011 three Chinese workers were arrested for allegedly molesting local girls by taking advantage of their deprived economic status.
 Early in 2012, then Minister for Labour and Sport and area Member of Parliament Chishimba Kambwili made a surprise stop over at the multimillion-dollar Mulyashi Mine Project only to be turned away by its Chinese employers.